-- The heat map provides a visual distribution of student contributions how would the teacher summarize this data, and how do the contributions match the teacher's intentions and expectations? - How many students responded to at least one question, and how many were not part of the conversation? - Using the demographic toggles on the Seating Chart Heat Map, examine student engagement by demographics such as gender, minority, ELL, and Special Education think about what the data suggests regarding equity regarding student engagement.
+- The heat map provides a visual distribution of student contributions how would the teacher summarize this data, and how do the contributions match the teacher's intentions and expectations? - How many of the students responded to at least one question and how many students were not part of the conversation? - Using the demographic toggles on the Seating Chart Heat Map, examine student engagement by demographics such as gender, minority, ELL, and Special Education - think about what the data suggests in terms of equity regarding student engagement.
 How might you increase equity regarding student engagement?